LivePersonInc/knowledge-center-archive/_release/October/week-of-october-15th.md

 Sign the LP Legal Waiver

-Enable the encoded metadata AC feature (contact LP representative) - cannot be enabled before the legal waiver was signed and filed.

 Sending and receiving encoded metadata is similar to any metadata transfer, as described in the [Conversation Metadata Guide](https://developers.liveperson.com/messaging-agent-sdk-conversation-metadata-guide.html).

 **Sending encoded metadata**